 1999 The Lion in Winter is revived by the Roundabout Theatre Company in New York.
 Stockard Channing and Laurence Fishburne portray Eleanor of Aquitane and King Henry II in James Goldman's historical drama.
 Michael Mayer stages.

-2002 Manhattan Theatre Club hosts a reading of Sex and the City-State, a musical based on the Greek classic Lysistrata, after it was banned at the American Repertory Theatre in Cambridge, MA.
+2002 Manhattan Theatre Club hosts a reading of Sex and the City-State, a musical based on the Greek classic Lysistrata, after it was banned at the American Repertory Theatre in Cambridge, Massachusetts.
 The show has a book by Larry Gelbart, music by Alan Menken, and lyrics by David Zippel.
-ART artistic director Robert Brustein told The Boston Globe that he pulled the plug because the script was "ferociously obscene—much more than Aristophanes."
+Then-A.R.T.
+Artistic Director Robert Brustein told The Boston Globe that he pulled the plug because the script was "ferociously obscene—much more than Aristophanes."

 2003 A four-day strike by Broadway pit musicians, which was supported by actors and stage hands, ends early this morning after an all-night bargaining session.
 Minimum numbers of musicians required at some theatres are reduced slightly.

 2005 Christina Applegate stumbles during the Chicago tryout of her Sweet Charity revival and breaks her foot.
 Producers close the show, but at Applegate's insistence that the show must go on, reopen it with understudy Charlotte d'Amboise in the title role.
 Applegate undergoes weeks of intensive therapy and miraculously returns to the production in time for its May 4 Broadway opening.

 2010 Next Fall, Geoffrey Nauffts' romantic comedy-drama that explores questions of love, sexuality, religion, family, and tolerance, opens at Broadway's Helen Hayes Theatre.
 Sheryl Kaller directs the play, which first surfaced Off-Broadway in summer 2009, produced by Naked Angels Theater Company.